Citi profit falls, hurt by $7 billion legal settlement

-Citigroup Inc C.N said on Monday that quarterly earnings fell 96 percent, hurt largely by a $7 billion mortgage settlement, but also by declining income in most of its main businesses including stock trading and retail banking.
+Citigroup Inc (C.N) said on Monday that quarterly earnings fell 96 percent, hurt largely by a $7 billion (4.1 billion pound) mortgage settlement, but also by declining income in most of its main businesses including stock trading and retail banking.

 There were bright spots in the results, including better- than-expected stock and bond trading results, which helped the bank post adjusted earnings that beat the average analyst estimate.
 Citigroup shares rose 3.7 percent to $48.74.